Torture during the 2011 Bahraini uprising: Background

 improved.
-However Royal Decree 56 of 2002 gave effective immunity to all those accused of torture during 1990s uprising and before (including notorious figures such as Ian Henderson and Adel Flaifel.).
+However Royal Decree 56 of 2002 gave effective immunity to all those accused of torture during the 1990s uprising and before (including notorious figures such as Ian Henderson and Adel Flaifel.).
 Towards the end of 2007 torture began to be employed again and by 2010 had become common again.

 Techniques of abuse

 Detainees have described a number of specific techniques used by the Bahraini authorities to obtain information, induce confessions, inflict punishment or simply for revenge.
 These techniques involved both psychological and physical abuse.

 Physical abuse

 Physical abuse was reported as starting from the time of arrest and continuing during transport and throughout the period of detention, including in hospital, where some detainees reported recent wounds being hit.
 Regular beatings were inflicted, sometimes over a period of months, on the back, the head and the soles of feet in particular.

-Detainees were blindfolded to prevent them identifying their assailants.
+Detainees were blindfolded to prevent them from identifying their assailants.
 Almost all detainees had marks on their noses and wrists caused by tight blindfolding and handcuffing.
 Sometimes handcuffs were applied so tightly as to cause a loss of sensation in the hands.
 Sleep deprivation techniques included the use of cold water, physical beatings and loud noises.
 Most detainees reported being forced to remain standing for long periods, often on one leg, and sometimes being suspended by ropes in painful positions.
 The effect of extremely cold temperatures was enhanced by wetting clothes and bedding.
 Cigarette burns and electric shocks were inflicted on at least 100 detainees.
 A number of detainees were sexually assaulted by touching and violent handling of their genitals or finger thrusts and the insertion of objects including hosepipes and ends of rifle barrels into the anus.

 During a brutal crackdown against the protesting prisoners in Jau prison in April 2021, detainees were brutally dragged out of their cells and severely beaten.
-Prison authorities competed with each other as to see who could beat the prisoners more brutally.
+Prison authorities competed with each other to see who could beat the prisoners more brutally.
 The authorities used metal rods to beat the detainees on their legs, knees, chest and private parts.
 Bahrain Institute for Rights and Democracy reported that 64 prisoners were forcibly disappeared for 19 days following this incident and were held incommunicado for over a month.